puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 ### On platforms without packages

-If your Puppet master isn't running Puppet from a supported package, you will need to install the plugins using [file][] resources.
+If your Puppet Server isn't running Puppet from a supported package, you will need to install the plugins using [file][] resources.

 * [Download the PuppetDB source code][puppetdb_download]; unzip it, locate the `puppet/lib/puppet` directory, and put it in the `files` directory of the Puppet module you are using to enable PuppetDB integration.
 * Identify the install location of Puppet on your nodes.